splynx/docs/files/en/payment_systems/paystack/paystack.md

 ![(image)](paystack_logs1.png)

-### Direct payments
+## Direct payments

-Using the payments links is the simplest way to accept payments made with credit card or bank account.
-This feature is available in the *Paystack* add-on to pay *Invoices* and *Proforma Invoices*.
-This provides convenience and simplicity for your customers, so the amount of on-time payments will increase.
-For example, you can add a payment link to the email with the (proforma) invoice, as a result, the customer can make payment quickly by clicking onto such link instead of logging in to their *Portal* page.
-In case the customer has saved the payment credentials on the *Portal*, they do not need to add further details when using the direct payment link in the future.
-If the credit card in not linked on the *Portal*, the payment details need to be entered each time the payment link is used.
+Using the payment links is the simplest way to accept payments made with a credit card or bank account.
+This feature is available in the *Paystack* add-on for paying **Invoices** and **Proforma Invoices**.
+It provides convenience and simplicity for your customers, increasing the likelihood of on-time payments.

 To create a direct payment link, please use the patterns below: